 Actively Growing Rival

 Having lost the battle for Dollar Thrifty Automotive to Hertz, Avis appears ready to pick up a new type of rental car company.
-Quickly growing Zipcar (NASDAQ: ZIP) received a takeover bid from Avis Budget with a premium of nearly 50 percent.
+Quickly growing Zipcar (UNKNOWN: ZIP.DL2) received a takeover bid from Avis Budget with a premium of nearly 50 percent.
 With this move, Avis hopes to expand by attracting a group of younger renters and taking control of a faster growing startup.

 The Zipcar deal comes as $500 million, all cash.
 With a debt to equity ratio of 13.7, Avis Budget may need to watch this increase net debt.
 But for this company, keeping up with competitors is important and Zipcar could help Avis Budget compete with Hertz On Demand.
 Additionally, Avis Budget sees less demand from their corporate clients when demand for Zipcars is highest.
 If cars can be shared between the two companies, resources could be more effectively used resulting in higher earnings and better returns.